ayyyq/TARA/README.md

 [paper](https://arxiv.org/abs/2305.19162)

-The code and data resources will be released in June.
+The code and data resources will be released as soon as possible.